 Specialist conference in the fight against animal cruelty

-Together with the University of Edinburgh, the Scottish SPCA recently announced a new conference for 2019 on recognising non-accidental injury in animals
+Edinburgh University & Scottish SPCA have announced a conference for 2019 on recognising non-accidental injury in animals.

 This unique conference and knowledge exchange event aims to raise awareness of animal cruelty (intentional and unintentional), its connections with human-directed violence and child abuse, and how this can sometimes be a precursor to further crimes.
 The conference will highlight the issues surrounding animal cruelty and provide information on animal cruelty interventions.
 It offers a CPD event for researchers and practitioners in a range of professional groups.

 Practitioners working in animal welfare and child health, social care and education will learn about the importance of animal cruelty incidents, how reports of cruelty behaviour might play an important role in assessments of children experiencing difficulties, and how animal cruelty might relate to adverse childhood experiences, including domestic violence.

 Delegates will also learn what interventions work when tackling animal cruelty and will hear about our Animal Guardians Programme, the latest research being conducted by the CAAR (Child, Adolescent and Animals Research) team at the University of Edinburgh, and hear a keynote by Phil Arkow Coordinator of the National Link Coalition - the national resource centre on the link between animal abuse and human violence in the United States.

 University of Edinburgh Professor of Applied Developmental Psychology, Clinical and Health Psychology Jo Williams said, “This landmark conference will be the first in the UK to focus on animal cruelty and its links to adverse childhood experiences and human violence.

 “By bringing a range of professionals together, and highlighting cruelty as a cross-profession societal issue, we will focus on what we can all do within our professions to promote both animal welfare and young people’s health, safety and development."